 After these three years on the European endurance scene, Clément Mateu decides to return to sprint races in 2019.
 He joins the ranks of the Porsche Mobil 1 Supercup, on the sidelines of the Formula 1 Grand Prix, in the Pro-Am category , where he drives a Porsche 911 GT3 Cup from Martinet by Alméras in HEXIS colors and already has a few podiums.

-In 2020, he re-enlisted in a Porsche Mobil 1 Supercup with the aim of climbing onto the final podium of this very tough championship.
+In 2020, he re-enlisted in the Porsche Mobil 1 Supercup with the aim of climbing onto the final podium of this very tough championship.
 After a difficult season, Clément Mateu distinguished himself by finishing Pro-Am vice-champion of the Porsche Mobil 1 Supercup at the end of the eight races of the competition.

 Champion of 24 Hours of Spa in Pro-AM Class

 Best results : 2nd at Red Bull Ring, Silverstone, Barcelone and Monza

 5th Pro-Am driver

 Best results : 3rd at Monaco, Spa and Monza